 Which additional safety precautions have you implemented in your restaurant?
 We’d love to hear how you’ve gone above and beyond to keep your staff and patrons safe!

-For more information on fire safety, fire inspections, range hood and portable fire extinguisher inspections, and safety and proper use training please contact us.
-We’ll also make specific recommendations to ensure your restaurant, cafeteria or food truck is properly protected.
+For more information on fire safety, fire inspections, range hood, portable fire extinguisher inspections, and safety and proper use training please contact us.
+We’ll also make specific recommendations to ensure your restaurant, cafeteria, or food truck is properly protected.